Kullu Dussehra 2023 dates and schedule m, Celebration in Kullu valley of Himachal Pradesh.

 The festivities of Kullu Dussehra span over ten days, culminating on the day of Vijayadashami, which marks the victory of good over evil.
 The main attraction of the festival is the grand procession, known as the "Rath Yatra," where the idol of Lord Raghunathji is carried in a beautifully decorated chariot through the streets of Kullu.
 Devotees, dressed in traditional attire, gather in large numbers to witness this religious spectacle and seek blessings from the deity.
 The air resonates with devotional songs, drumbeats, and the aroma of incense, creating an atmosphere of immense spiritual energy.

-Kullu Dussehra 2023 dates, schedule, and Highlights
+Kullu Dussehra 2024 dates, schedule, and Highlights

-Highlights | Rath Yaatra of Lord Raghunath Ji.
+Rath Yaatra of Lord Raghunath Ji.
 Over 100 Devi-Devtas(deities) are invited to Kullu to pay homage to Lord Raghunath Ji.
-PM Narendra Modi will be the part of Opening Ceremony on Day-1. |
+PM Narendra Modi will be the part of Opening Ceremony on Day-1.

-For any official inquiry and participation in a Cultural program which is organized by the Kullu Dussehra committee during a week-long Kullu Dussehra festival in Lal Chand Prarthi Kala Kendra, Please get in touch with the Kullu Dussehra committee or respected Deputy Commissioner(DC) of our district Kullu the chairperson of Kullu Dussehra committee.
+For any official inquiry and participation in a Cultural program which is organised by the Kullu Dussehra committee during a week-long Kullu Dussehra festival in Lal Chand Prarthi Kala Kendra, Please get in touch with the Kullu Dussehra committee or respected Deputy Commissioner(DC) of our district Kullu the chairperson of Kullu Dussehra committee.

-Kullu Dussehra 2022 Event details HIGHLIGHTS
+Kullu Dussehra 2024 Event details HIGHLIGHTS

-वर्ष 2021 में 300 से अधिक देवी-देवता को आमंत्रण भेजा गया था और दशहरा Committee की तरफ़ से कोई सहायता नहीं की गयी थी और देवता को अपने खर्चे पर ही कुल्लू आना पड़ा। यहाँ आने के साथ यहाँ 7 दिन तक रहने का खर्चा भी देवता को स्वयम् की उठाना पड़ा।
+वर्ष 2023 में 250 से अधिक देवी-देवता को आमंत्रण भेजा गया था और दशहरा Committee की तरफ़ से कोई सहायता नहीं की गयी थी और देवता को अपने खर्चे पर ही कुल्लू आना पड़ा। यहाँ आने के साथ यहाँ 7 दिन तक रहने का खर्चा भी देवता को स्वयम् की उठाना पड़ा।

-Rath Procession will be during sun set on 5th-OCT-2022.
+Rath Procession will be during sun set on 12th-OCT-2024.

-Dev Rath, Kullu Dussehra. |
+Dev Rath, Kullu Dussehra.

 —— Past few years Celebration History —- Kullu Dussehra 2020 dates. schedule of night program is not there.
-Section 144 is imposed in Kullu from 25th-Oct-2020 to 31st-Oct-2020. |
+Section 144 is imposed in Kullu from 25th-Oct-2020 to 31st-Oct-2020.

 Kullu Dussehra 2020 dates: Week-long Kullu Dussehra 2020 started from October 25th, 2020, and ends on October 31st, 2020.